-These deliciously tangy sourdough crumpets are a long-fermented version of the traditional English recipe, yielding a light, fluffy crumb full of holes to capture your butter and jam.
+These deliciously sourdough crumpets are a long-fermented version of the traditional English recipe, yielding a light, fluffy crumb full of holes to capture your butter and jam.

 Sourdough crumpets on a plate with jam and butter.

 Also known as griddle cakes, crumpets are an airy and spongy cross between English muffins and pancakes.
-They have a golden bottom and a holey top because once the batter is poured, they are cooked through without being flipped.

-Why Youโ€™ll Love This Recipe
+Why You’ll Love This Recipe

-Delicious and unique โ€“ Crumpets are kind of like a pancake that is intentionally left too long on the griddle.
-They have a chewy, crisp bottom that is fried to golden brown, plus an airy, tangy crumb on top that holds your toppings in all its little air pockets.
-They are buttery and tasty, offering a fun and less typical breakfast perfectly complemented with meat or fresh fruit for a full breakfast.
+Delicious and unique – Crumpets are kind of like a pancake that is intentionally left too long on the griddle.
+They have a chewy, crisp bottom that is fried to golden brown.
+Plus, they have an airy crumb on top that holds your toppings in all its little air pockets.
+They are buttery and tasty, offering a fun and less typical breakfast.

-Long-fermented sourdough โ€“ The long fermentation time breaks down the grains for better digestion and nutrient absorption, making these little cakes tasty and wholesome.
+Long-fermented sourdough – The long fermentation time in this sourdough crumpets recipe breaks down the grains for better digestion and nutrient absorption.

 Want to save this recipe?